- Enhancing the T. Rowe Price Glide Paths

-- We believe that retirement outcomes can be improved by modestly increasing equity allocations at the longer and shorter ends of T. Rowe Price glide paths.
+- We believe that retirement outcomes can be improved by modestly increasing equity allocations at the front and back ends of the T. Rowe Price glide paths.

 - We are not changing equity allocations in the years immediately before and at retirement, when investors appear to be most sensitive to market volatility.

 The T. Rowe Price approach to target date investing has long reflected our view that retirement investors need adequate exposure to growth‑oriented assets.
 Trends in target date investing—and our continued focus on improving our methodology since we launched our first target date strategies in 2002—have only strengthened this belief.